What is BASIC?

 50 IF OK$ <> "OK" THEN PRINT "TOO BAD, "; NAME$; "!
 BETTER LUCK NEXT TIME!"

-was almost as good as the original the C64, but it was removed
+good as the original the C64, but it was removed from the market

-from the market without notice.
-I think someone might have
+without notice.
+I think someone might have considered it some

-code a quick and dirty (not to mention descent) program (excluding
+to code a quick and dirty (not to mention descent) program

 Of course, if you are merely interested in C64 games, you can

-get a ROM emulator and a handful of ROM images, which may be
+get a ROM emulator and a handful of ROM images, which 05/be

 (a) Making of Additional Copy or Adaptation by Owner of